 If you’ve been staying up-to-date on planet-friendly food news, numerous fast-food chains have been making vegetarian and vegan options more widely available, from Taco Bell to Chipotle.
 But the latest chain to make a move into the plant-based place is a big one.

-McDonald’s just launched its fully vegan McPlant burger.
-While it’s currently only available in the UK, it’s a huge deal for such a massive company to (finally) introduce a planet-friendly menu addition.
+It’s a huge deal for such a massive company to (finally) introduce a planet-friendly menu addition.
 Especially when it comes to the health of the planet.
+Here’s everything you need to know about the McPlant.

 Everything We Know About the McPlant Burger